ophiolite/ultrasignup/README.md

 November 14, 2016:
 * Crowd-sourcing more feature engineering.
 Beginning to add in more race-related details and scoping distance to listed hometown.
+* Continued EDA on model choice and metric evaluation parameters.